How the rule of law dies in Poland

 Then, in December 2017, PiS pushed through parliament a new law on the Supreme Court, stipulating the forced retirement of dozens of judges, so that 70 of 120 Supreme Court judges would be replaced.

 On 29 May 2018 the Batory Foundation and ESI published a joint report on the rule of law in Poland.
-Building on a landmark ruling concerning a salary dispute of judges in Portugal from February 2018, we made a concrete recommendation: that the European Commission take Poland to the Court of Justice of the European Union (CJEU) to challenge Poland's Law on the Supreme Court.
+Building on a landmark ruling concerning a salary dispute of judges in Portugal from February 2018, we made a concrete recommendation: that the European Commission take Poland to the European Court of Justice (ECJ) to challenge Poland's Law on the Supreme Court.

 But this case addressed only one aspect of the systematic demolition of Poland's independent judiciary by the governing party.
 In 2018, new legislation allowed Poland's Minister of Justice and Prosecutor General to appoint every single person involved in the investigation, prosecution and adjudication of disciplinary charges against ordinary judges in Poland.
 The minister, who serves since 2016 also as prosecutor general, appointed new national disciplinary officials who began to initiate disciplinary investigations against judges openly critical of his efforts to subdue Poland's independent judiciary.